INRC’s Board

 After retiring from football in February of 2022, Brown took a position at Intend Indiana working in real estate development as their inaugural Trent L. Garrett Fellow.
 In July of 2022, Brown also created Inspire Indiana; a platform to motivate, educate and inspire the next generation of athletes, scholars, and entrepreneurs.
 Kevin is excited and grateful to be able to further impact his community as a member of INRC’s Board of Directors.

 Iliana Enriquez is a Program Facilitator-Coordinator and Spanish Specialist at Peace Learning Center.
 She works with a wide variety of schools, community organizations, and businesses facilitating workshops around topics such as equity, social-emotional learning, and restorative justice.
-She found her passion for social justice and DEI work while being a Social Justice Scholar during her time in undergrad at IUPUI.
+She found her passion for social justice while being a Social Justice Scholar during her time in undergrad at IUPUI.
 She graduated from IUPUI with a Bachelor’s of Science in Public Affairs, majoring in Civic Leadership.

 Iliana joined INRC’s Board as a Mosaic fellow.
-She is interested in connecting her experience with social justice and DEI and applying it to community development initiatives.
+She is interested in connecting her experience with social justice and applying it to community development initiatives.
 Iliana is also a board member of MCCOY and serves on their public policy committee.
 She has been a resident of Indianapolis since 2015 and currently lives in the Herron Morton area.
 In her free time, she likes to cook, go dancing with her friends, and support local businesses.

 Alex Haberfield is from West Lafayette, Indiana, and is a graduate of Purdue University where he earned a Bachelor of Science degree in Geology and Geophysics.
 After graduating, Alex worked as an environmental consultant to help investigate and remediate contaminated sites throughout the Midwest.
 In late 2021, he took a position as the coordinator of public outreach for Citizens Energy Group where he communicates daily with neighborhoods throughout central Indiana about Citizens’ current and upcoming projects and initiatives.
 He is dedicated to improving the Indianapolis community and is a recent resident of the Community Heights Neighborhood where he lives with his two cats, who like to make frequent appearances on virtual meetings.